MobinMithun/PixelGlassOnFace_OpenCV/README.md

 ## Contributing

 Contributions are welcome!
-If you have any ideas to make the Sunglass-inator even cooler (pun intended), feel free to submit a pull request.
+If you have any ideas to make this repisatory even cooler (pun intended), feel free to submit a pull request.
 Together, we can make the world a more fashionable place, one pair of sunglasses at a time. 😎🌍

-## License

-This project is licensed under the [MIT License](https://choosealicense.com/licenses/mit/), which means you can do pretty much anything with it, except for blaming me if you accidentally turn your boss into a coolness icon. 😉

-So, what are you waiting for?
-Give the Sunglass-inator a try and unleash your inner cool! 🕶️💥